olivernovosad/homelab-ansible/README.md

 ## Lessons learned / trade-offs

-Deliberate, documented trade-offs rather than oversights:
+A few decisions here are trade-offs I made consciously, not things I overlooked:

-- **Most images run on `:latest` with Watchtower auto-updating them.** Great for a single-operator homelab, non-reproducible for a real production fleet — in a team setting I'd pin versions and stage updates instead.
+Most images run on `:latest` with Watchtower auto-updating them.
+That's convenient for a single-operator homelab, but I'm aware it's non-reproducible — a container can pull a breaking change overnight with no warning.
+In a team/production setting I'd pin versions and roll out updates deliberately instead of letting them apply themselves.

-- **Terraform state is local, no remote backend/locking.** Fine for a single contributor; would move to a remote backend (S3/Terraform Cloud) with locking for anything collaborative.
+Terraform state is kept local, with no remote backend or locking.
+That's fine as long as I'm the only one touching this infrastructure, but it wouldn't hold up with more than one contributor — I'd move to a remote backend (S3 + DynamoDB lock, or Terraform Cloud) the moment that changed.

-- **Kopia backup runs as root inside its container** to read appdata owned by multiple UIDs across services — a narrower, per-service backup permission model is on the list.
+Kopia's backup container runs as root.
+It needs to read appdata directories owned by a different UID per service (Nextcloud, Prometheus, the *arr stack, etc.), and giving it root was simpler than maintaining a per-service permission matrix.
+A narrower setup is on my list, just not urgent for a single-host backup job.

 ## Roadmap